LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 	- In the Manjaro wiki, it is written clearly that you "Use the AUR at your own risk!".
 The issue with this is when using Pamac or Octopi, the users are a couple of clicks away to enabling the AUR, and none tell you about the disadvantages of the AUR.
 		- https://wiki.manjaro.org/index.php/Arch_User_Repository#Overview

+**We** do not recommend Manjaro to the users, but we will not restrict you from using it.
+You are free to use anything you want.

 ## Future plans